15 World’s Biggest Grape-Producing Countries

 6. India

-India is the 6th biggest producer of Grapes in 2023.
-Statistically, the production of Grapes from India reached 3.7 million tons.
+India is the 6th biggest country producer of Grapes in 2024.
+Statistically, the production of Grapes from India reached 3.9 million tons.
 Geographically, in India, there are some states that have huge production of Grapes.
 These provinces include Maharashtra, Karnataka, Tamil Nadu, Andhra Pradesh, and Mizoram.
 Genetically, in India, there are some popular cultivars.
 These cultivars include Thompson Seedless, Bengaluru Blue, Anab-e-Shahi, Dilkhush, and Sharad.

 7. Türkiye

-Türkiye is the 6th largest producer of Grapes in 2023.
+Türkiye is the 7th largest country producer of Grapes in 2024.
 According to FAO Statistical Corporate Database (FAOSTAT), the production of Grapes from Türkiye reached 3.4 million tons.
-Geographically, the main regions of grapes cultivation areas in Türkiye are distributed in several provinces.
+Geographically, the main regions of grapes cultivation in Türkiye are distributed in several provinces.
 These provinces include Manisa, Mardin, Denizli, Nevsehir, Mersin, Diyarbakir, Gaziantep, Kilis, Kahramanmaras, and Elazig.
 Specifically, Manisa has a Vineyard area around 85.8 hectares (ha) or 22 % of overall grape Vineyard areas in Türkiye.
-Furthermore, Mardin also has a vineyard area around 36.3 hectares or 9.3 grape vineyard areas in Turkiye.
+Furthermore, Mardin also has a vineyard area around 36.3 hectares or 9.3 grape vineyard areas in Türkiye.
 Meanwhile, Denizli has 34.161 hectares, Nevşehir 18.944 hectares, Mersin 17.834 hectares, Diyarbakır 17.168 hectares, Gaziantep 16.363 hectares, Kilis 12.798 hectares, Kahramanmaraş 12.513 hectares, and Elazığ 10.8 hectares (Akdemir and Candar, 2022).

 8. Chile